Parish and Town Councils are the first tier of local government and are the closest to the community they serve.

 We also publish the register of interests for each Parish and Town Council in Leeds.
 You can view the register entry for each Parish or Town Councillor by clicking on their name.

 Parish and Town Council Charter

 Leeds City Council and the Parish and Town Councils in the Leeds area share the common belief that working closely together plays a vital contribution to the well being of the communities they serve.
 We have agreed a Charter which sets our how we will work together for the benefit of local people.
-A copy of this Charter can be found in the Documents section of this page.
+A copy of this Charter can be found in the related documents section of this page.

 You can also use the related pages section to access information on Parish Council vacancies and elections.